mthcht/ThreatHunting-Keywords/elk/README.md

 *Observere that the field types you want to match words on must be a text field type.*

-creds_catcher.txt, use on process.command_line AND powershellscriptblock to catch bad password usage
+creds_catcher.txt, use on process.command_line AND powershell scriptblock to catch bad password usage

 rmm_domain_names_elk.txt, use on events where you have domain names to catch suspicious activity to RMM domains